JonasGruenwald/ffig/README.md

 For typescript types that can't otherwise be represented in Gleam, such as unions, intersections and null, `ffig` will set the type to dynamic.
 You can then decode them on the Gleam side if desired.

+The same is done for the `any` type from typescript, so if you explicitly want something to be generated as dynamic in Gleam, you can just set the type to `any` on the typescript side.

 `wobble_ffi.mts`

 ```ts